 From The Price of Empire

 The Initiative is open to university faculty, foreign ministry and other government officials, and professional staff from the private sector, think tanks and other NGOs in ASEAN Member States.
-The awardee will travel to the U.S. for scholarly and professional research on issues that are relevant to ASEAN, and central to the U.S.-ASEAN relationship for three to four months beginning in September 2019.
+The awardee will travel to the U.S. for 3-4 months in September 2020 for scholarly and professional research on issues that are relevant to ASEAN, and central to the U.S.-ASEAN relationship.

 Qualifying Research Fields